Enjoy the parade of antique tractors every day at 5:00pm on the Fairgrounds.

 - Scarecrow must be constructed from recyclable or reused items/materials.
 Tape, wire, string, etc. can be used for assembling.

-- Scarecrow must be freestanding, propped up, or hanging for display during the entire six days of the Farm Fair.
+- Scarecrow must be freestanding, propped up, or hanging for display during the entire five days of the Farm Fair.

 - Scarecrow must have the name(s) of participating individual(s) or group plainly displayed for the judges.

-Scarecrows should be picked up on Sunday, July 22, 2018 from 8:00am until 2:00pm.
-Any scarecrows not picked up will be discarded and recycled by the Farm Fair.
+Scarecrows should be picked up on Sunday, July 21, 2019 from 8:00am-2:00pm.
+Any scarecrows not picked up will be discarded for recycling by the Farm Fair.

 Burlington County Kennel Club